Mickey Mouse Logo

 United States

 Mickey Mouse is the name of a series of short humorous cartoons produced by Walt Disney Productions.
 The release of the first episodes dates back to 1928 when the animated film Steamboat Willie was released on the screens.
 The main character in all the episodes is the mouse of the same name, created by The Walt Disney Company.
 He has white gloves, big boots, shorts with two buttons, a hat, and a cane.
-But the latter two attributes have eventually disappeared from the anthropomorphic character’s household or have not often appeared with him.
+However, the latter two attributes eventually disappeared from the anthropomorphic character’s household or did not often appear with him.
 The series is famous for being the first to use technology to synchronize sound with animation and introduce the world to many famous cartoon characters.
 It is now a franchise that has spread to several media productions.

 Meaning and History